Foreign policy of the Recep Tayyip Erdoğan government: Russia

 For centuries, Turkey and Russia have been rivals for regional supremacy.
-With the rise of the Erdoğan government, the two countries have realised that friendly relations are in the interest of them both.
+With the rise of the Erdoğan government, relations have somewhat normalized.
 Accordingly, co-operation rather than rivalry appears to dominate the ties.

 In 2002, trade between Turkey and Russia was worth some $5 billion.
 By the end of 2010, this figure reached almost $30 billion.

-In December 2004, Russian President Vladimir Putin visited Turkey.
+In December 2004, Russian president Vladimir Putin visited Turkey.
 This was the first Presidential visit in the history of Turkish-Russian relations besides that of the Chairman of the Presidium, Nikolai Podgorny in 1972.

 In November 2005, Putin attended together with the inauguration of a jointly constructed Blue Stream natural gas pipeline in Turkey.
 This sequence of top-level visits has brought several important bilateral issues to the forefront.
 The two countries consider it their strategic goal to achieve "multidimensional co-operation", especially in the fields of energy, transport and the military.
-Specifically, Russia aims to invest in Turkey's fuel and energy industries, and it also expects to participate in tenders for the modernisation of Turkey's military.
+Specifically, Russia aims to invest in Turkey's fuel and energy industries, and it also expects to participate in tenders for the modernization of Turkey's military.

-President Medvedev described Turkey as “one of our most important partners with respect to regional and international issues.”
-He continued “We can confidently say that Russian-Turkish relations have advanced to the level of a multidimensional strategic partnership.”
+President Medvedev described Turkey as "one of our most important partners with respect to regional and international issues."
+He continued "We can confidently say that Russian-Turkish relations have advanced to the level of a multidimensional strategic partnership."

-On May 12, 2010, Ankara and Moscow signed 17 agreements to enhance cooperation in energy and other fields, including pacts to build Turkey's first nuclear power plant and furthering plans for an oil pipeline from the Black Sea to the Mediterranean Sea.
+On 12 May 2010, Ankara and Moscow signed 17 agreements to enhance cooperation in energy and other fields, including pacts to build Turkey's first nuclear power plant and furthering plans for an oil pipeline from the Black Sea to the Mediterranean Sea.
 The leaders of both countries have also signed an agreement on visa-free travel.
 Tourists will be able to get into the country for free and stay there for up to 30 days.